 Haywood Community College uses the Reinforced Instruction for Student Excellence (RISE) placement test to ensure academic readiness of incoming students.
-For students interested in the Nursing program who may be looking for information on the TEAS exam, click here.

 Do I Need to Take the Placement Test?

 For students enrolling at HCC Fall 2020 or beyond you DO NOT need a placement test if you meet one or more of the following criteria:

 - You have graduated from a US high school

 - You have completed the GED since 1/1/14 and have a score of 165 or higher on all areas, or taken the HiSET with a score of 15 or higher on all areas and 4 or higher on essay

 - You have successfully completed a college level English and mathematics course

 - You have taken the ACT or SAT and met the minimum score requirements.
 Click here for the minimum score requirements

 - Earned appropriate level of developmental course credit

 You will need to provide official documentation of the above criteria in order for the placement test to be waived.
 If you have questions about whether or not you meet any of the above criteria you can contact Student Services at (828) 627-4500.
 If you do not meet any of the above criteria you may schedule an appointment to take the test.